ru-fix/completable-reactor/README.md

 ![Alt merge-point.png](docs/merge-point.png?raw=true "MergePoint")

 **Transition** - Enum instance that represent transition during flow execution.
 MergePoint merger returns instance of Enum.
-Outgoing transition will be selected according to this value.
+Outgoing transition will be activated according to this value.
+If mergere returns status PLAN_B, then all outgoing transitions with condition status PLAN_B will be activated and all transitions without PLAN_B status will be marked as dead.
+For unconditional transitions there is no distinct status.
+That transitions  will be always activated regardless of the merger result.

 ```java
 enum MyTransitions{
     @Reactored("OneWay transition description")